Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 There is only a single [resource]({% link _pages/manual/content/resource.md %}) value in the __ResourcePool__ called health.
 It is decreased by __HeroHealthDamage__ and increased by usable items like the __HeroHeart__.
 The __HeroCharacter__ state machine initiates death when it runs out.

-The [Attribute Pool]({% link _pages/manual/content/attribute.md %}) contains the __HearHearts__ attribute which is increased by collecting __HeroHeartEssence__ usable items.
+The [Attribute Pool]({% link _pages/manual/content/attribute.md %}) contains the __HeroHearts__ attribute which is increased by collecting __HeroHeartEssence__ usable items.
 The __HeroHeartsMaximum__ stat copies that attribute and is used to determine the maximum health of the hero.
 This is configured in the ResourceMaximums field of the pool.

 There is an [Effect Pool]({% link _pages/manual/content/effect.md %}) even though there are currently no effects relevant to the player character.
 The currently only effect of the demo is called __HeroStunEffect__ and is added to enemies when their __HeroStun__ resource is filled by the __HeroStunDamage__ done in __HeroNutImpact__.
 You can quickly try that out in the HeroDebuggingSkeleton scene.